 A letter of complaint on these matters was addressed to David Lorimer, and circulated amongst over sixty members of his organisation in 2006 (see link above).
 He chose not to reply, and indeed only one member of the SMN possessed a sufficient sense of scruple to respond.
 The others may be classified as probable supporters of Lorimer nonjudgmentalism, and may even now be dosing their friends with hallucinogenic substances and MDMA.

 Ecstasy is regarded as confectionery in “recreational” circles.
 MDMA (Ecstasy) therapy was a favoured activity of Grof at Esalen before coming under legal prohibition in the 1980s.
-A single dose of MDMA is fatal for some types of metabolism, and the problems with LSD are still being charted.
-MDMA and LSD are closely linked in Grof circles, and the former can easily lead to the latter and other strong drugs such as cocaine and heroin.
+A single dose of MDMA is fatal for some types of metabolism, and the problems with MDMA and LSD are closely linked in Grof circles.
+MDMA can easily lead to LSD usage, and also to other strong drugs such as cocaine and heroin.

 1.14 The UNESCO Problem